Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: Extended Analysis and Protocol for Q-Gradient Field Visualization

 \subsection{Visualization Protocol}

 To qualitatively assess the geometric stability of the learning signal, we visualized the magnitude of the mixed-partial derivatives.

 \textbf{Dominant Axis Selection.} For each environment, we first identified the pair of state dimension $s_i$ and action dimension $a_j$ that exhibited the strongest interaction in the vanilla model.
 This was defined by scanning all combinations and selecting the pair with the maximum mixed-partial derivative magnitude.
-By fixing the visualization of all compared algorithms to these ``dominant axes'' identified from the vanilla baseline, we ensures a fair comparison by focusing on the regions most susceptible to instability.
+By fixing the visualization of all compared algorithms to these ``dominant axes'' identified from the vanilla baseline, we ensure a fair comparison by focusing on the regions most susceptible to instability.

-\textbf{Numerical Approximation.} Since standard neural networks with ReLU or SiLU activations are piecewise linear, their theoretical second-order derivatives are zero almost everywhere.
-To capture the practical ``roughness'' that an actor-critic agent encounters during optimization, we utilized a numerical finite-difference approximation:

-where $\mathbf{e}_i$ is a unit vector in the dominant state dimension and $\epsilon = 10^{-3}$.
-We swept the dominant state and action dimensions across a range of $[-1.0, 1.0]$ and $[-1.5, 1.5]$ respectively, centered at a reference transition.
-The resulting norm values were clipped at 300 to facilitate a clear visual comparison of the landscape topologies across different algorithms.
+\textbf{Exact Computation.} Under the SiLU-unified setting, the critic is $C^2$-continuous, enabling exact Hessian computation via autograd.
+At each grid point, we constructed the full $d_a \times d_s$ mixed Hessian $\nabla^2_{sa}Q$ by computing $\partial(\partial Q / \partial a_i) / \partial s$ for each action dimension, and extracted the spectral norm $\|\nabla^2_{sa}Q\|_2$ via singular value decomposition.
+We swept the dominant state and action dimensions across a range of $[-1.0, 1.0]$ and $[-1.5, 1.5]$ respectively, centered at a reference state, on a $50 \times 50$ grid.
+For each environment, all methods share the same color scale (Z-axis clipped at the Base model's 99th percentile) to ensure fair visual comparison.